 Polymerisation and depolymerization kinetics

 Polymer classification and characterization, and principles of polymerization kinetic models.
 For enabling circular polymers, we also investigate methods and kinetic modelling approaches for depolymerization.
+Additionally, we are investigating the conceptualization of lab reactors for depolymerisation kinetics.

 Category B – Experimental methods and reactors to obtain kinetics